clangen/musikcube/src/musikdroid/README.md

 2. remove `apply plugin: 'io.fabric'` from `app/build.gradle`

 this should allow you to build and test locally without special keys.
 TODO: simplify

+the project is currently built using `Android Studio 3.0 Canary 6`

 # attribution